hns-dev/rest-countries-api/README.md

 ## Continued development

-- List virtualization:
-  I'm really curious to know what goes under the hood of list virtualization libraries.
-What spurred this curiosity is that when I used RenderIfVisible, it affected the best practice score on Google lighthouse.
-RenderIfVisible wraps each list item in a div, so it threw off the semantic structure I wrote.
-If possible, I'd love to contribute to RenderIfVisible so that users can choose what element wraps their list item.

 - Git commits:
   I understand the importance of git commits, whether a developer works individually or with a team.
 I want to write better commit messages, and I think following conventional commit specifications is a good start.

 - TailwindCSS:
   I always aspire to write clean, reusable, and easy-to-read code.
-As of now, I think there's still some room for me to improve when it comes to styling with TailwindCSS and I want to make that room as small as possible.
+As Tailwind CSS is the only CSS framework I use, I want to get better at it and produce clean, optimized CSS code.